nitish7613/genisys-file-manager/README.md

    - Downloads the physical image file with the given file ID.
    - Provides validation if the file does not exist.

 **Note**: All the above features are authorized using a static Bearer Auth token.
+Also prepared swagger api documentation to test all apis.

 ## Setup Instructions

 1. **Setup Node.js**
-   - Ensure Node.js version > 18 is installed on your local machine.
+   - Ensure Node.js version >= 18 is installed on your local machine.

 2. **Setup MongoDB**
-   - Ensure MongoDB version > 4.4 is installed on your local machine.
+   - Ensure MongoDB version >= 4.4 is installed on your local machine.

 3. **Clone the Repository**
    - Run `git clone https://github.com/nitish7613/genisys-file-manager.git`